 Seidel asks, “At this point of your life, where are you now and what’s most important to you?”

-Before he died, Graves planned every detail of his memorial services, which took place both at Grace Bible Church, where he and his wife had become members, as well as at the Cadet Chapel at West Point.
-Howard Graves is buried at the West Point Cemetary alongside the likes of General William Hay, General Norman Schwarzkopf, General George Custer and Colonel Ed White.
+Before he died, Howard Graves planned every detail of his memorial services.
+Those ultimately took place both at Grace Bible Church in College Station, where he and his wife had become members, as well as at the Cadet Chapel at West Point.
+Graves is buried at the West Point Cemetery alongside the likes of Generals William Hay, Norman Schwarzkopf, and George Armstrong Custer, as well as Colonel Ed White, who died in the line of duty as an American astronaut.

 Assigned by the U.S. Army back to College Station to pursue a Ph.D. in engineering at A&M, Greg Graves was able to spend the last three months of his father’s life in close proximity.
 His mother, Gracie, still lives in the Bryan/College Station area.

-After his father’s death, Greg received his doctoral degree from Texas A&M, then was assigned a tour of duty in Iraq.
-Like his father, he spent time on active duty teaching at West Point.
-After retiring from the Army, Greg, Wya and their daughters returned to College Station in 2015.
+After his father’s death, Greg received his doctoral degree from Texas A&M. He then was assigned a tour of duty in Iraq.
+Like his father, he then spent time on active duty teaching at West Point.
+After retiring from the army, Greg, Wya, and their daughters returned to College Station in 2015.

 To know Greg Graves is to know the kind of man his father was.
-Greg bears a strong resemblance to his father, both in looks and in his spiritual nature.
+Greg bears a strong resemblance to his father, both in physical appearance and in his spiritual nature.